ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Specify how landings should be distributed over the VMS pings: By day, ICES rectangle, trip basis or otherwise

-## 2,1 Data preprocessing
+## 2.1 Data preprocessing

 ### Load thedata

 ## #- 1a) Load VMStools underlying data

-ThiswillloadintothesessionsupportdatasuchasamapofEurope,listofharbours andICESareasthatwillbeusedthroughoutthecode.
+This will load in to the session support data such as a map of Europe, list of harbours and ICES areas that will be used throughout the code.

 ## #-1b) Looping through the data years

-Thenextlineofcodehasa&quot;for&quot;loopwhichmeansthattheallthecodewithintheloop willrunatthesametime.Thisparticularloopstretchesfromline51toline496leaving onlyacoupleoflinesattheendofthecode.However,beforerunningthe&quot;for&quot;loop thereareafewthingsthatneedtobechanged/adaptedtoyourcase.
+The next line of code has a 'for' loop which means that all the code within the loop will run at the same time.
+This particular loop stretches from line 51 to line 496 leaving only a couple of lines at the end of the code.However, before running the 'for' loop there are a few things that need to be changed/adapted to your case.

-In order to ensure that everything is working properly and to have a better understandingofwhatthecodeisdoinginsidetheloopwewillrunonesingleyearas atest.Ifweareabletorunoneyearofdatawithoutcomingacrosserrorsthenwecan runthecodeforalltheyearsatonce.
+In order to ensure that everything is working properly and to have a better understanding of what the code is doing inside the loop we will run one single year as a test.
+If we are able to run one year of data without coming across errors then we can run the code for all the years at once.

-Soforthemomentwewillignorethisblock(#-1b) **Looping**** through ****the**** data**andcopy the line below into theconsole:
+So for the moment we will ignore this block (#-1b) **Looping**** through ****the**** data** and copy the line below into the console:

 ![Shape10](RackMultipart20220215-4-1krebzr_html_7654d64c61b2602a.gif)